maiabe/fitjourney/README.md

 - Profile management
 - A way to make new posts about fitness-related activities that you've done in your day, with input fields for the title of the post, an image, a description of the activity, and how much time was spent doing it
 - Ability to edit and delete posts
-- A way to comment on posts
-- Ability to delete comments
 - Capability to search through posts to find a specific one
 - Posts sorted by the newest ones